 Features of Paklenica National Park

-Paklenica is well known for its two canyons, Velika (Big) Paklenica and Mala (Small) Paklenica.
+Paklenica is well known for its two canyons, Velika Paklenica and Mala Paklenica.
+(Big and small Paklenica!)
 Velika Paklenica is 14km long and between 500 to 800m wide.
 Mala Paklenica is, unsurprisingly, smaller but is still 12km long and between 400 to 500m wide.
 The Park’s highest peak is Vaganski vrh, which is 1,757 metres high.

-A number of caves also exist in the National Park of various sizes, one of which can be visited (see below).
+A number of caves also exist in the National Park of various sizes, one of which you can visit (see below).

 The Park is well known for its numerous geological highlights, and contains a wide range of plant and animal species.
-Amongst the wildlife in the park are various types of bird (including falcons, eagles and owls); deer; bears; foxes; wild cats; and lynx.
+Amongst the wildlife in the park are various types of bird (including falcons, eagles and owls).
+There are also deer, bears, foxes, wild cats, and lynx.

 What to see and do in Paklenica National Park

 The Park is very suitable for hiking, and a number of trails of different difficulty and length exist.
 Hiking is probably the best way to explore and really get a feel for the Park.
 If you’d prefer not to go off on your own, organised excursions are available.
 For those who are keen to go a little faster, cycling trails are also available.

 For the more adventurous, climbing is a very popular activity in the Park, which draws climbers from all over Croatia and further away.
 Again, there are a number of climbing areas for varying levels of difficulty.
 Climbing in the Park is really only recommended if you’re an experienced climber, however.